Priyadarshi-Kumar/Project-Management/README.md

-#ABZCorp

 This application is developed for managing projects and project members.
 This app is a one page application developed using ReactJs.
-This project is a part of PricewaterhouseCoopers interns hiring program.

 ## Functionalities